UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 teaching: 0
 exercises: 0
 questions:
+- "Why use version control?"
 - "How do I share my changes with others on the web?"
 objectives:
-- "Explain what repositories are and why they are useful."
+- "Explain what version control is and why it's useful."
 - "Push to or pull from a remote repository."
 keypoints: ""
 ---